SixArm/zsh-config/README.md

   * `zshenv.d/settings` is for Z shell settings, such as for completion, histor, etc.

   * `zshrc.d/aliases` is for aliases, such as `g` for `git`, `now` for printing the current time, etc.

+### Conventions

+Alias conventions:

+  * For an alias that is a one-letter shortcut, we use a naming convention for the file: the letter, an equal sign, and the result.
+For example, the file `g=git.zsh` is the alias that sets `g` to run `git`.

+  * For an alias that is intended to launch a program, we use a convention of trying probable locations for the tool.
+For example, for the alias `firefox`, we look in order in `/opt` (e.g. typical for our custom installs), then on the path, then in the typical macOS location.

+Environment program conventions:

+  * `$EDITOR` for editing text files, such as `vi` or `emacs`.

+  * `$PAGER` for showing text files, such as `more` or `less`.

+  * `$FINDER` for searching text files, such as `grep` or `rg`.

+  * `$CLIPPER` for copying text to a clipboard, such as `xclip` or `pbcopy`.

+  * `$DATER` for showing dates and times, such as `date` or `gdate`.

+  * `$JUMPER` for moving among directories, such as `jump` or `jumpdir`.

+Date/time format conventions:

+  * We default to nanoseconds precision (not seconds precision), because we use subsecond precision on some of our systems.

+  * We default to UTC timezone and the format "+00:00" (not "Z"), because this maximizes our compatibility with fintech systems and logs.

 ### Install